|

 In working on the one open wall -the couch wall- in our basement library, I decided to add my favorite piece of millwork to the wall: picture rail.
 Not to be confused with a picture ledge, this sits at the top of the wall or below the crown with a small gap to provide a spot for hooks that hold artwork without tampering with the wall itself.
 It's fantastic for flexibility, and saves the wall from hanging holes.

+My functional brain loves this molding: the purpose in its use makes it a perfect fit for our house, even if I had to get some custom milled.
+The folks with the knives for what I ordered were on Etsy, and they are identical to the original picture rail in our living and dining room.
 Finally, I’m making some read headway on this basement library.
 Since working on the bookcase doors last summer, I had stagnated on working in here with other priorities coming up.
 When we had the toilet leak, that definitely kick-started some real progress!
 Mostly, I’ve been sorting what we’ve been storing down in the library since reconfiguring, and I really went hard on getting work done on the ceilings.
 Most of which is now done!

 There was a lot of prep work and future-proofing that we needed to do before getting this done, like running preliminary wiring to the future fireplaces.
 This part of the basement is a huge step: most of the plumbing and electrical run through this ceiling, so closing it up really means finishing a huge amount of progress on this house.
 I also pre-painted all of the bead board in Sherwin Williams Delft (9134).
 It’s just a bit lighter than the walls (SW Riverway 6222), and helps visually lift the ceiling while still feeling like a unified color.
 It wouldn’t be an old house if it didn’t test me from time to time.
 Back in October (and August) the little kids flushed something that got trapped in the toilet.
 Both times, I called someone to fix it, choosing the convenience of professional install over the time it'd take me to do it.
 The first tech in August did everything perfectly: new wax ring, and caulked the front and sides (in accordance with UPC- the plumbing code used in MN).
 Everything looked great in October, aside from recaulking, and the near-perfect re-installation showed no obvious signs of defects.
 But when re-installing, the horn on the outlet was chipped, most likely on the closet bolt coming out of the floor.
 An easy mistake, and a lesson for me that taking the tank off is advantageous every time.